We don’t want a Balkanized Internet, says brexiting UK

 Meanwhile the year-old EU-US Privacy Shield agreement, which was put in place last year as a replacement mechanism for governing personal data flows between those two regions (after the ECJ invalidated its predecessor arrangement), is already looking precariously placed, and critics maintain the agreement has merely papered over a fundamental disconnect between EU privacy rights and US government national security data collection programs.

-Similar troubles may well be brewing for the UK government on account of its demonstrable appetite for sweeping state surveillance powers — when, outside the bloc, it comes butting up against EU citizens’ fundamental privacy rights.
+Similar troubles may well be brewing for the UK government on account of its demonstrable appetite for sweeping state surveillance powers — when, outside the bloc, it too risks butting up against EU citizens’ fundamental privacy rights.

 Even as it’s hoping to secure EU agreement that its domestic data protection rules are “essentially equivalent” to those offered within the bloc.